 The violin has been around a long time, and it continues to produce one of the most-loved sounds in music.
 The beauty of the violin is timeless!
 That said, it’s not the easiest string instrument to master right away, so be prepared to practice (and parents, be prepared to hear some interesting sounds for the first couple months).
 But the results are worth it, and our violin students at Sense & Color love

 The violin may be small, but its power is unmistakable, and its versatility makes it useful in almost every genre.

-Violin is great for helping students learn good posture and focus, and it’s great for improving arm strength and dexterity.
-It’s lightweight and small string instrument, which make it a perfect choice for students who don’t want to carry bulky guitars or amps.
-It’s also a lot more versatile than some might think, as the violin’s not just for symphonies!
+Violin is great for helping students learn good posture and focus, and for improving arm strength and dexterity.
+It’s lightweight and small, and a lot more versatile than some might think.
+The violin’s not just for symphonies!
 With an amp and pedals, a violin can carry the role of a keyboard or guitar in a band, and when played as a fiddle, it becomes a whole different animal altogether.

 Violin’s a more popular choice over the viola, but for students who’d like to learn to play the violin’s larger cousin, we have two instructors ready to teach it!
 Viola uses a lower clef in music, and produces a slightly darker, richer sound, somewhere between a violin and a cello.

 We have two instructors at Sense & Color for violin, and one for viola.
 Check out their available times below, and book your first violin lesson today with no commitment.
 Then after that first lesson, when you decide you’re ready to reserve your weekly time, just email, call, or text us to enroll!
 (Note: if you’re looking for viola, be sure to choose Megan Berson.)